 Based in the Academic Office (Education Division), the Curriculum, Learning & Assessment Service supports the University in offering education that is challenging, difficult, enabling and transformative.
 For further information about specific aspects of the services and support which we offer, please see below, or follow links to the left.

 Guidance and Support for Education

-We work for the Pro-Vice-Chancellor (Education) to develop guidance, policies and regulations which support education.
+We work for the Vice Provost (Education) to develop guidance, policies and regulations which support education.
 We support engagement with external educational review, such as the Teaching Excellence and Student Outcomes Framework (TEF), and those reviews conducted by the Quality Assurance Agency (QAA), the Office for Students (OfS) and Professional Statutory and Regulatory Bodies (PSRBs).
 We support Education Committee and its sub-committes, run Durham's national and international student surveys, and publish and maintain the University's regulations and handbooks.

 Appeals & Academic Misconduct

 We manage University level appeals and academic misconduct processes, and maintain the policies and regulations for these processes.
 We liaise with exteral agencies, such as the Office of the Independent Adjudicator (OIA) in Higher Education.